 The vast majority of these bacteria (or microbes) live in your dog’s digestive system.
 These bacteria find other bacteria that can support and benefit them.

 This relationship is how they grow to form colonies and survive.

 And these little colonies support and benefit your dog as well.

 In fact, the microbiome is so important to your dog’s health that it’s called the “forgotten organ”.

 The microbiome helps your dog with a number of important functions.
 Let’s look at the five main ways the microbiome supports and protects your dog:

-The friendly bacteria in your dog’s gut microbiome produce special proteins called enzymes that help your dog digest and use his food.
+The friendly bacteria in your dog’s gut microbiome produce special proteins called enzymes.
+These help your dog digest and use his food.
 If those friendly bacteria aren’t around, your dog won’t get the nutrition he needs from his meals.
-Once digested, the bacteria help transport the nutrients across the intestinal wall and into your dog’s bloodstream, where they are used to build his body, support his cells and give him energy.

 Does your dog think with his stomach?
 That’s a good thing!

 The gut-brain axis is his communication system between the microbiome and his brain.
 As crazy as it sounds, the little bugs that live in your dog talk with your dog’s brain through nerves and hormones.

 The brain can signal the microbiome and demand more food or even control the immune system.
 Scientists have just begun to explore this connection but it’s clear that it does exist.